ErikOsinga/science-containers/README.md

 # CANFAR Science Containers for POSSUM/VLASS

-This repository hosts Docker container configurations for the VLASS (TODO) and POSSUM pipelines, optimized for deployment on the CANFAR Science Platform but more broadly employable as well.
+This repository hosts Docker container configurations for the VLASS* and POSSUM pipelines, optimized for deployment on the CANFAR Science Platform but more broadly employable as well.
 These containers are designed to facilitate scientific computing tasks in a reproducible and scalable manner.
 The repository is based on the original repository found [here](https://github.com/opencadc/science-containers/).

 For POSSUM there are currently two Dockerfiles, which have identical software, except that the 'notebook' version installs jupyterlab, while the 'headless' version does not.